RuralInformatics/ruralinformatics.github.io/index.md

 apparent, the need to innovate and design from the rural must become more central to CSCW.

+This workshop took place at the ECSCW 2025 conference at Newcastle University on the 1st July.

 The aim of this workshop was to  provide researchers and practitioners interested in rural CSCW and rural computing an opportunity to discuss future directions and share insights, ideas, and issues from different rural contexts.
 It facilitated cross-disciplinary